ValentinaMiller/Influences-on-covid-19-vaccination-rates/README.md

-Figure 1 reveals a high positive linear correlation between the share of people fully vaccinated and the gross domestic product per capita with a correlation coefficient of 0.701 and p-value of 7.54·10 −15 , meaning it is very likely that these two variables are correlated.
+Figure 1 reveals a high positive linear correlation between the share of people fully vaccinated and the gross domestic product per capita with a correlation coefficient of 0.701 and p-value of 7.54x10^−15 , meaning it is very likely that these two variables are correlated.
 The same is shown by Figure 2 for the relationship between the share of people fully vaccinated and the life expectancy.
-These two variables have an even higher correlation coefficient of 0.782 and also a small p-value of 1.29·10 −07 .
+These two variables have an even higher correlation coefficient of 0.782 and also a small p-value of 1.29x10^−07 .
 Figure 3 shows a negative linear correlation between the share of people fully vaccinated and the working hours of employees with a correlation coefficient of -0.48.
 The correlation is slightly weaker than for the previous two factors, but the small p-value of 0.006 indicates that correlation is very likely.
-For the following factors, shown by figures 4-9, the p-value was always higher than 5%, which makes a correlation between the share of people fully vaccinated and the respective factors very unlikely.
+For the other factors the p-value was always higher than 5%, which makes a correlation between the share of people fully vaccinated and the respective factors very unlikely.